abhimanyuZ/WiFiAutoLogin/README.md

 # WiFiAutoLogin
 Provides single click login in Ruckus Managed LAN

-This is limited to Linux OS now.
+Set up may take 15 mins and this is limited to Linux OS.

 <b>Prerequisite:</b>